MeeFoundation/agentpresentation-landing/src/pages/about.md

 # Specification

-Agent Presentation is a specification that defines how the person's browser/OS presents to an app/site information about the person's agents.

- one or more tuples of the form {"Agent", *protocol*, *configl*} where:
+Agent Presentation is a specification that defines how a person's browser/OS presents to an app/site information about that person's agents.
+It does so by conveying to the app/site one or more triples of the form {"Agent", *protocol*, *config*} where:

 - *protocol*: a string defining the protocol implemented by the agent.
 Values are one of {"SIOPv2", "AgeProtectv1"}
 - *config*: a URL that resolves to an Agent Configuration File